VirgoCX Design System

 Header & Footer

-Other components in the design system include spacing, border radius, typography, color palette, checkbox, divider, switch, dropdown menu, input fields, and card layouts and more.
-This design system is not a finished product but rather a foundation that continues to evolve.
+This design system is not a finished project but rather a foundation that continues to evolve.
 It is built to grow with the company’s products, allowing more components and standardized elements to be documented and added over time, ensuring visual consistency, development efficiency, and scalability across platforms.

 DESIGN SYSTEM IN ACTION